 The school accepts payments online for items such as dinner money, school trips and revision guides etc. using a secure website called ParentPay.
 ParentPay provides parents with a secure online account, activated using a unique username and password; making a payment using your credit or debit card is straightforward and ParentPay holds an electronic record of all payments for you to view at a later date.
 When you make a payment, an e-mail confirmation is sent to you, giving you reassurance that the transaction has been successful.

 Please allow 24hrs for payment to credit your account.
-Logon details will be forwarded separately.
-Activation letters should hopefully be available for collection at your allocated induction session.
+Activation letters including logon will be emailed to you in July.

-The implications of becoming a cashless school are that should you send in any payments in cash, you will need to ensure that you send in the correct amount as we are unable to provide change Payments by cheque, will require a separate cheque of each individual item you wish to pay for.
+The implications of becoming a cashless school are that should you send in any payments in cash, you will need to ensure that you send in the correct amount as we are unable to provide change

+Payments by cheque, will require a separate cheque of each individual item you wish to pay for.